MAKING THE MOST OF YOUR HOLIDAY | Sharon Henry

 4. Hike the summit of Diana’s Peak

 Known for our Post Box walks Diana’s Peak is a must for breathtaking, panoramic views across the island.
 There are 21 post box walks in total.
-The Peaks is a National Park and is home to an array of endemic plant and invertebrate species.
+The Peaks range is a National Park and is home to an array of endemic plant and invertebrate species.
+Hiking Diana’s Peak is a highly recommended of top things to do on St Helena.

 5. Meet Jonathan, the oldest guy on St Helena